-Well plugging is performed on certain wells balancing risk with reliability and customer value.
+Well plugging is performed on certain wells, balancing risk with reliability and customer value.

-- Plugging poor-performing, high-risk wells help reduce risk to the natural gas system. - After a well is plugged, the Company can reduce its land footprint by restoring the area.

-Plugging a well reduces methane emissions by reducing maintenance related venting, and fugitive emissions associated with system piping and wellhead components.
-Storage Lateral Pipeline Replacement
+- Plugging poor-performing, high-risk wells helps decrease maintenance expenses and reduce risk to the natural gas system. - After a well is plugged, the Company can reduce its land footprint by restoring the area. - Plugging a well reduces methane emissions by reducing maintenance related venting, and fugitive emissions associated with system piping and wellhead components.